Catherine DeCarlo Santiago

 Santiago, C.D., Brewer, S.K., Fuller, A.K., Torres, S.A., Lennon, J.M., Ros, A. (2017).
 Stress, coping, and mood among Latino adolescents: A daily diary study.
 Journal of Research on Adolescence, 27, 566-580.

-Torres, S.A., Santiago, C.D., Kaufka-Walts, K., & Richards, M. (in press).
+Torres, S.A., Santiago, C.D., Kaufka-Walts, K., & Richards, M. (2018).
 Immigration policy, practices, and procedures: The impact on the mental health of Mexican and Central American youth and families.
 American Psychologist.
+Advance online publication.

 Vona, P., Baweja, S., Santiago, C.D., Pears, G., Langley, A., & Kataoka, S. (in press).
 A cross-site partnership to examine implementation and sustainability of a school-based trauma program.
 Ethnicity & Disease.